tullytim/pinecone-cli/README.md

   --help  Show this message and exit.

 Commands:
-  configure-index-pod-type  Configures the given index to have a pod type. configure-index-replicas  Configures the number of replicas for a given
+  askquestion               Queries Pinecone with a given vector. configure-index-pod-type  Configures the given index to have a pod type. configure-index-replicas  Configures the number of replicas for a given
                             index.
   create-collection         Creates a Pinecone collection from the argument
                             'source_index'
-  create-index              Creates a Pinecone Index. delete-collection         Deletes a collection. delete-index              Deletes an index.
-You will be prompted to
+  create-index              Creates a Pinecone Index. delete-all                Delete all vectors (note separate command [delete-
-                            confirm.
+                            index] can completely delete an index) delete-collection         Deletes a collection. delete-index              Deletes an index.
+You will be prompted to confirm.